 The fabled cities of the Inka are ingrained in our consciousness with images of towering stonewalls and glittering golden armor.
-But the Inka were only the last in a long line of rich and fascinating cultures – Chavin, Moche, Wari, and the Chimú – that peopled the coastal areas and high Andes of what is now Perú.
+But the Inka were only the last in a long line of rich and fascinating cultures – Chavin, Moche, Wari, and the Chimú – that peopled the coastal areas and the high Andes of what is now Perú.

 This very special journey includes seven UNESCO World Heritage Sites: Lima’s Historic Center; Caral, created 5,000 years ago and perhaps the oldest city in the New World; magnificent ChanChan, one of the largest pre-Columbian cities of the New World; Qhapaq Nan, the extensive road system that was created by the Inka Empire and flows through six South American countries; the fabled Inka citadel of Machu Picchu; Historic Cusco; and the Nasca Lines where pre-Columbian geoglyphs were etched into desert sands.

 The descendants of these ancient cultures still live in much the same way as their ancestors.
 Their colorful weavings echo the fabrics of earlier times, and their faces mirror those of their predecessors.
-We will visit their picturesque towns and colorful markets, and hear the Quechua language still spoken here, along with the strains of traditional flute music.
+We will visit their picturesque towns and colorful markets and hear the Quechua language still spoken here, along with the strains of traditional flute music.

 Depart on a flight bound for Lima.
 Upon arrival, transfer to Casa Andina Select, our home for the next two nights.